 As you plan how your business will grow, there are a number of business structures to consider.
-If you decide on incorporation, you will need to be familiar with how to incorporate a business.
 While the process can be detailed and state-specific, this article outlines the general steps and considerations for incorporation.

 When you go about choosing a name for your corporation, you should be aware of the rules that your state follows when it comes to corporate names.
 Contact your state's office that deals with corporations to find out these rules if you are not already familiar with them.
 However, the following rules are found in many states:

 Directors are generally responsible for making major financial and policy decisions for the corporation, such as authorizing the sale of stock for the corporation.
-These people are generally picked out and appointed by the initial owners of the corporation before the corporation opens its doors for business.
 Although many owners simply appoint themselves as directors of the company, there is nothing that requires directors to be owners of the corporation.

 Many people that have gone through the steps spelled out above often overlook and miss this very important step.
 The bylaws of a corporation spell out how the corporation will be run with respect to important decisions and voting rights.
 Corporate bylaws need to address when and how often shareholder meetings will be held as well as spell out various other important rules.
-You should consult with either an attorney or at the very least a self-help book, when drafting the bylaws for your corporation.
 The bylaws will generally be adopted for the corporation at the first meeting of the directors.